t8js/react-router/README.md

 Note that both the header's `className` prop and the `<main>` component are rendered in a single way using the same route-matching function.

-(With the component-based, config-based, or file-based route matching adopted by some routers, conditionally rendering a component and a prop value have to be handled differently.)

 🔹 The ternary route-matching function `withRoute(routePattern, x, y)` returned from the `useRoute()` hook has the semantics similar to the ternary conditional operator `matchesRoutePattern ? x : y`, commonly seen with the conditional rendering pattern, which reflects the fact that route-based rendering also falls under this category.

 🔹 `withRoute()` doesn't impose any route hierarchy by default, as it can be used with any route pattern anywhere in the app's components, offering sufficient flexibility to handle an arbitrary route-based logic.